Tower Hamlets residents and local business owners will soon be receiving their council tax bills for the year ahead.

 If you are unsure of anything, please contact us online using our contact form.
 Alternatively, you can call us on 020 7364 5002.

 However, please be aware that our phonelines and contact staff are likely to be very busy.
 We have extra staff ready to help with calls during this time, but there may still be a longer wait time than normal.
 If it isn’t urgent, it may be better to wait to call us or use our online form.

 If you have already contacted us with a query, there is no need to chase.
 We will get back to you as soon as possible.

 How we spend your council tax

-Council tax is the contribution that people who live in Tower Hamlets make to the many services provided by the borough, such as street lighting, collecting rubbish, schools and libraries, as well as the police and fire service.
+Council tax is the contribution which people who live in Tower Hamlets make to the many services provided by the borough, such as street lighting, collecting rubbish, schools and libraries, in addition to the police and fire service.

 Find out how your money is going to be spent this year.

 A-Z of services